ptkpereira/nestjs-graphql-typeorm-example/README.md

 ## Description

-Example backend API built with NestJS + GraphQL + TypeORM
+Example backend API built with NestJS + GraphQL + TypeORM and with implemented unit tests.

 ## Installation